Nightvision53/ADKILLER/README.md

 ## Description

 When you want to connect a website, your computer requests IP adress from your DNS server.
-But if your computer has that IP adress in its hosts file, then it tries to connect that
+But if your computer has that IP adress in it's hosts file, then it tries to connect that
 IP adress.

 What we are doing is adding a blacklist to our hosts file that makes whenever computer tries to connect an ad provider site, it's tries to connect local host instead of going to DNS server.